 Kaspersky Lab is one of several antivirus companies that have recently added stand-alone parental-control services to their portfolios, and this one's a winner among affordable options.

 As with most of the parental-control services, the iOS monitoring app has less functionality than the Android equivalent.
-Much of this is due to Apple's tight grip on the operating system, but other options, such as Zift, do a more thorough job with iOS.
-(In March 2019, Kaspersky Lab filed an antitrust complaint against Apple, alleging that the iPhone maker had forced the removal of Safari browser blocking and app management from the iOS version of Kaspersky Safe Kids.)
+Much of this is due to Apple's tight grip on the operating system, but other options, such as Net Nanny, do a more thorough job with iOS.

 The parental web portal also felt sluggish and could use a refresh to streamline the interface, although parents can use their own smartphone apps instead.

 But if your kids use Android devices, and especially if you're on a tight budget, you should absolutely consider Kaspersky Safe Kids.
 For just $14.99 a year, you'll get an extremely competitive and effective feature set.